telerik/winforms-docs/controls/gridview/filtering/events.md

 ---
 title: Events
-page_title: Events | RadGridView
+page_title: Events - WinForms GridView Control
-description: This article shows the events fired when the user is perfoming a filtering operation.
+description: Learn what events are fired when the user is performing a filtering operation in WinForms GridView.
 slug: winforms/gridview/filtering/events
 tags: events
 published: True